- Anaplastology/Facial & Ocular Prosthetics

 Our Anaplastology Team

-Anaplastologists are healthcare professionals who combine art and science with design and engineering concepts to make high-quality acrylic and silicone prostheses, such as noses, eyes, and ears.
+Anaplastologists are healthcare professionals who combine art and science with design and engineering concepts to make high-quality acrylic and silicone prostheses, such as prosthetic noses, prosthetic eye/ocular, ear reconstruction, and ear prosthetic ears.

 The anaplastologists at the Craniofacial Center are experts in designing and fitting facial and ocular prosthetics.
 With a long history of fitting implant-retained (osseointegrated) facial prostheses, our specialists use the most advanced technologies to plan, design, and fabricate high-quality prosthetic devices.
 As a clinical site for initial FDA clinical trials to bring craniofacial implant technology to the United States, the Maxillofacial Clinic at the Craniofacial Center has long been considered one of the leading centers in the world for facial prosthetic reconstruction.

 Anaplastologists are part of the comprehensive craniofacial team and work closely together with surgeons, nurses, dentists (maxillofacial prosthodontists), psychologists, hearing specialists (audiologists), technologists, and engineers to develop the best plan for each patient.
 Working together in one clinic, our anaplastologists can easily make referrals to other specialists to address your individualized needs and can arrange for you to see multiple specialists on the same day or even at the same time.

 The clinical anaplastologists at The Craniofacial Center are experts in the most advanced digital methods, including virtual surgical planning, 3D digital scanning; computer-aided design and computer-aided manufacturing (CAD/CAM) prosthetic design; computerized skin-color matching; and 3D printing.